Ajithbalakrishnan/Stream-Video-from-RPi-Camera-to-Any-PC---Using-Python-Sockets/README.md

 # Stream-Video-from-RPi-Camera-to-Any-PC---Using-Python-Sockets
-Live video straming from any RPI camera to any pc.
+Live video straming from any RPI camera to pc which is connected in same network.